Free Website Content - Innovative Business Use of RSS as

 RSS 2.0 is quickly becoming the definitive RSS standard,

-tag is an optional field in the RSS 2.0 specification that
+enclosure tag is an optional field in the RSS 2.0 specification

-allows the feed publisher to include a link to a file.
-The
+that allows the feed publisher to include a link to

-file can be just about anything.
-Businesses have seized
+a file.
+The file can be just about anything.
+Businesses

-hidden in the enclosure field.
-The implications and power
+potential hidden in the enclosure field.
+The implications

-of how RSS can be used is really awe-inspiring.
-Consider
+and power of how RSS can be used is really awe-inspiring.

 1. PDF Documents - Consider